 Calculating Estimated Taxes

-Business owners, whether they be sole proprietors, LLC, S Corps or partners, pay quarterly estimated taxes.
-The payments are based on estimations of what the business owner believes he or she will make in a quarter.
-The taxpayers estimate their income and their deductions in order to calculate the estimated quarterly taxes.
+Quarterly estimated tax payments are based on estimations of what a business owner believes they will make in a quarter.
+Taxpayers estimate their income and their deductions in order to calculate the estimated quarterly taxes.

 The important thing to remember with quarterly estimated taxes is that they are estimates.
-If you over or under estimate your taxes you can file another form with the IRS to fix those taxes.
-You should also refigure your estimates for the next quarter so that you aren’t always over or under estimating your taxes.
-The IRS applies penalties for incorrect taxes.
-Make sure you’re doing your best to make accurate estimates so you can avoid these penalties.
+If you over or under-estimate your taxes, you can file another form with the IRS to fix those taxes.
+If you make more or less income than you anticipated, you can also refigure your estimates for the next quarter so that you aren’t always over or under-estimating your taxes.
+Make sure you’re doing your best to make accurate estimates so you can avoid potential penalties.

 How to Submit Your Taxes